 The functions wetlands perform are not only crucial to our environment, they contribute immeasurably to Maine's economy and to the quality of life Maine people and visitors to Maine enjoy.
 There are practical, economic and public health and safety values to each of the functions described above.
 Maine's wetlands save millions of dollars annually through erosion control, reduced flood damage and pollution abatement.
 Their water quality and flood control functions protect the public from otherwise harmful effects.
 Wetlands are also the source of over three million acres of productive timberland, vital to Maine's $8 billion forest products industry which provides jobs for 35,000 Maine workers (Maine Forest Products Council 2013 Report).

 By far, however, the greatest contributions from Maine's wetlands are those associated with their importance to our fish and wildlife resources.

 Countless commercial and sport fish species spend some portion of their life cycle in wetland habitat.
-Clam flats are one wetland habitat that coastal communities recognize as critically important local economic assets.
+Clam flats are one wetland habitat that coastal communities recognize as a critically important local economic asset.
 With the advent of mussel harvesting and emerging oyster and other commercial shellfish operations, the economic value of Maine's coastal wetlands continues to increase.
 Hunters and trappers know that wetlands mean valuable game, whether it is ducks in coastal salt marshes or deer, bear and small furbearers foraging in freshwater wetland habitat.